“I have found a dream of beauty at which one might look all one’s life and sigh.”

 Millions of Americans were unemployed during the Great Depression of the 1930s.
 As part of The New Deal, President Franklin Roosevelt promised and put people to work in programs such as the Civilian Conservation Corps (CCC).
 In Rocky Mountain National Park, CCC recruits housed at six camps built roads and trails, erected buildings, fought wildfires, managed predators, and planted trees.
 During the 1930s, when labor was readily available, the National Park Service built Trail Ridge Road.

 Today, Estes Park and Rocky Mountain National Park offer the best “Real Rocky” experience to be found.
 For over 100 years, the town of Estes Park has provided a welcoming base camp for the truly authentic—and affordable—mountain adventures of Rocky Mountain National Park.
 Offering genuine small town hospitality, Estes Park makes visitors feel welcomed and at home from the moment they arrive.
-On the ground, visitors have easy access to exciting but not expensive adventures, starting with exploring the 265,000 wilderness acres of In the spring, summer, and fall months, Estes Park is a hub for hiking, mountain biking, and fishing.
+On the ground, visitors have easy access to exciting, yet not expensive adventures, starting with exploring the 265,000 wilderness acres of In the spring, summer, and fall months, Estes Park is a hub for hiking, mountain biking, and fishing.
 July brings the , considered one of the best small rodeos in the nation.
 Visitors can enjoy golf, horseback riding, and whitewater rafting nearby.
-In winter, activities are centered not on downhill skiing—lift-served peaks are about an hour away—but on snowshoeing and country and backcountry skiing.
-Winter is a wonderful time for seeing wildlife!
-More than 200 unique retail stores and galleries can be explored, and over 130 restaurants offer diverse and wonderful fare to satisfy any appetite.
-Nearly all are proudly family-owned and operated, some for generations.
+In winter, activities are centered not on downhill skiing—lift-served peaks are about an hour away—but on snowshoeing as well as country and backcountry skiing.
+Winter is a wonderful time to see wildlife too!
+Plus, more than 200 unique retail stores and galleries can be explored, and over 130 restaurants offer diverse and wonderful fare to satisfy any appetite.
+Nearly all outfits are proudly family-owned and operated, some for generations.